GetRektBoy724/HalosUnhooker/README.md

 # HalosUnhooker
-HalosUnhooker is a NT API Unhooker that uses Halo's Gate technique to get the original syscall ID of a hooked NT API which will be used to restore the NT API stub.
+HalosUnhooker is an unhooker that will help you to remove AVs/EDRs hooks from NT API.
+Whats special about HalosUnhooker is that it uses Halo's Gate technique to get the original syscall ID of a hooked NT API which will be used to restore the NT API stub, effectively removing the hooks.
+Because HalosUnhooker uses Halo's Gate technique to get the original syscall ID, it doesnt touch anything from disk.
+The only way to break HalosUnhooker is to modify the NTDLL using [SyscallShuffler](https://github.com/GetRektBoy724/SyscallShuffler) since Halo's Gate technique relies on sorting/walking through the neighbouring syscall stubs, if the syscall stubs are shuffled, it cant get the correct syscall ID.